SMI/DicomTypeTranslation/docs/MongoDbDataSchema.md

 - **DicomSequence**
 	- Sequences are represented in fo-dicom as arrays of sub-datasets.
 Similarly, we serialize them in MongoDB as arrays of sub-objects, where each sub-object contains the elements of each item in the sequence:
+    - Sequences containing no elements are stored as `BsonNull`

 ```javascript
 	"DeidentificationMethodCodeSequence":